Ansbach: History

 According to folklore, towards the end of the 7th century a group of Franconian peasants and their families went up into the wilderness to found a new settlement.
 Their leader Onold led them to an area called the "Rezattal" (Rezat valley).
 This is where they founded the "Urhöfe" (meaning the first farms: Knollenhof, Voggenhof and Rabenhof).
 Gradually more settlers, such as the "Winden-Tribe" came, and the farms grew into a small village.
 Many villages around Ansbach were founded by the "Winden" during that period (even today, their settlements can easily identified by their names, like Meinhardswinden, Dautenwinden or Brodswinden).
 A Benedictine monastery was established there around 748 by the Frankish noble St Gumbertus.
 The adjoining village of Onoltesbach was first noticed as a proper town in 1221.

 The counts of Öttingen ruled over Ansbach until the Hohenzollern burgrave of Nürnberg took over in 1331.
 The Hohenzollerns made Ansbach the seat of their dynasty until their acquisition of the Margraviate of Brandenburg in 1415.
 After the 1440 death of Frederick I, a cadet branch of the family established itself as the margraves of Ansbach.
 George the Pious introduced the Protestant Reformation to Ansbach in 1528, leading to Gumbertus Abbey's secularization in 1563.

 The Markgrafenschloß was built between 1704 and 1738.
 Its gardens continued to be a notable attraction into the 1800s.
 In 1791, the last margrave sold his realm to the Kingdom of Prussia.
 In 1796, the Duke of Zweibrücken, Maximilian Joseph — the future Bavarian king— was exiled to Ansbach the French took Zweibrücken.
 In Ansbach, Maximilian von Montgelas wrote an elaborate concept for the future political organization of Bavaria, which is known as the Ansbacher Mémoire.
 Napoleon forced Prussia to cede Ansbach and its principality to Bavaria in the Franco-Prussian treaty of alliance signed at Schönbrunn Palace on 15 December 1805 at the end of the Third Coalition.
 Ansbach became the capital of the Rezatkreis ('Circle of the Rezat').
 Bavarian ownership was confirmed by the 1815 Congress of Vienna; Prussia was compensated with the Bavarian Duchy of Berg.
 In 1837 the Rezatkreis became the circle of Middle Franconia.
-Following the unification of Germany Ansbach had a population of 12,635.
+Following the unification of Germany Ansbach had a population of 12,635, which by 1925 had risen to 21,923.